How to Spring Clean Your Closet

 Now you have the closet ready for clothes that you are actually going to wear.
 What a concept.
 Here's how to take the best care of what you have left.

-• You can use proper hangers.
+- Use proper hangers.
 Don't use the flimsy wire hangers you get from the dry cleaners.
 They don't provide enough support and can rust or snag clothing.
 Invest in curved wood or plastic hangers for suits and jackets, padded hangers for delicate dresses or silk robes, plastic hangers for blouses and jeans, and clamped hangers for pants (always hanging from the cuffs).
-To save space, buy multiple skirt or pants hangers that will accommodate five to 10 garments.
+To save space, buy multiple skirt or pants hangers that accommodate five to 10 garments.

 Finally, don't be like your kids and wear the same thing every day.
 Clothing needs a rest.
 (Shoes, too.)
 If you like it that much, buy two.